 Figure 14.3.3.3.1.2-1: Network resource adaptation

 1. The VAL server (or SEALDD server) sends a network resource adaptation request to the NRM server for one or more users belonging to one or more VAL services, and may comprise one or more VAL UEs that will have updated resource requirement.
-This requirement may be in the form of exact resources /resource pools to be used or indication of bandwidth increase/decrease for the corresponding VAL UEs or set of VAL UEs.
+This requirement may be in the form of exact resources /resource pools to be used or indication of bandwidth increase/decrease for the corresponding VAL UEs or groupof VAL UEs.
 The BDT Reference ID may also be included for setting BDT policies.

 2. The NRM server processes the request and applies / enforces the resource adaptation per VAL UE.